-The Dataprob iBoot-G2 is a 10/100 Ethernet network attached, IP addressed, Web Controlled remote reboot power switch.
+The Dataprobe iBoot-G2 (SKU 1410034) is a 10/100 Ethernet network attached, IP addressed, Web Controlled remote reboot power switch.
 Anyone with a web browser can access the iBoot-G2 to perform power On, Off or Reboot (timed power shutdown) operations. iBoot-G2 is password protected for security.
 The iBoot-G2 uses international standard IEC320 connections and is auto sensing for worldwide use.
 Line cord and Output Cord are included for North America.
-THe iBoot-G2 handles circuits up to 12 Amps (10 Amps at 230VAC).
+The iBoot-G2 handles circuits up to 12 Amps (10 Amps at 230VAC).

 - Remote Power Control from your Web Browser